yalue/onnxruntime_go/README.md

 Example Usage
 -------------

+The full documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/yalue/onnxruntime_go).

 The following example illustrates how this library can be used to load and run an ONNX network taking a single input tensor and producing a single output tensor, both of which contain 32-bit floating point values.
 Note that error